jignyik/Action_Recognition_OpenVino/README.md

 # Action_Recognition_OpenVino
-Tested on Python 3.9 in a conda enviroment
+Tested on Python 3.9 in a conda enviroment with openvino installed

 Download model and place in folder